1P1E10/TheOnionOrNot/README.md

 **Contributors**

-Arsh Siddiqui
+- Arsh Siddiqui

-Kieran Siek
+- Kieran Siek

-Zehua Zhang
+- Zehua Zhang

-This beta version changed the style of the alert box from default by using https://sweetalert.js.org/.
+This version changed the style of the alert box from default by using https://sweetalert.js.org/.

 **Sample Run**